raul23/group-behaviors-algorithms/README.rst

    The red "zombie" serves as a way of testing how the flocking algorithm works live while the code is running within your browser since you can position the red "zombie" anywhere close enough to a green "zombie" (within its flocking distance).
 Plus, you can easily change different parameter values (e.g. flocking distance, speed) and re-run the simulation.

-  `:warning:`

-   I didn't implement yet the field of view (fov) as in the book.
-Thus, right now the "zombies" have 360 degrees fov as if they have extra eyes behind their heads.
-I will eventually add this property as soon as I investigate more how rotation (Quaternion, Euler) is done in ``phaser.js``.

 Instructions
 """"""""""""